Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition: Empirical Evaluation

-Table \ref{fig:protocol-table} shows various statistics about the protocols we tested, including the number of state variables, number of actions, lines of code (LoC) in the TLA+ protocol specifications, number of lemmas in each proof graph, etc. We compare against another state of the art inductive invariant inference tool, \textit{endive}, which was presented in \cite{schultz2022plain}, since it both accepts specifications in TLA+ and is also based on similar syntax-guided synthesis technique with similar input parameters.
-Thus, it makes a good candidate for comparisons since it has both performed strongly on modern distributed protocol inference benchmarks and is also the most analogous to our tool in terms of input and approach.
-To our knowledge, we are not aware of any other existing tool that can solve the largest benchmarks we test.
+Table \ref{fig:protocol-table} shows various statistics about the protocols we tested, including the number of state variables, number of actions, lines of code (LOC) in the \tlaplus{} protocol specifications and proofs, number of lemmas in each proof graph, and the size of variable slices.
+We discuss the structure of the developed proof graphs and qualitative aspects of our experience developing these proofs in more detail below.

-At a high level, the results can be understood as falling into roughly three distinct qualitative classes of performance.
-At the smallest protocol level, for benchmarks \textit{TwoPhase} and \textit{SimpleConsensus}, our approach successfully finds an inductive invariant, but its runtime is of comparable, albeit slower, performance than the \textit{endive} tool, the baseline approach from \cite{schultz2022plain}.
-We view this an expected artifact of our technique and implementation, which is optimized for scalability, at the cost of some upfront overhead when caching state states initially, etc. Also, as an artifact of our current implementation, each local inference on the proof graph can have a slightly higher startup overhead than the \textit{endive} implementation, which batches and parallelizes more inference tasks together.
-The main goal for these smaller protocols, though, was to simply verify that our tool performs within a similar class of performance as existing approaches.